Forecasting

 Blank forecast measures to input

-2. Configuring the forecast
+2. Configure the forecast

 Lumel EPM allows you to choose different methods to populate the open forecast values and also create rolling forecasts seamlessly.